opensearch-project/project-website/_posts/2025-03-27-Boost-OpenSearch-VectorSearch-Performance-With-Intel-AVX512.md

 Starting with OpenSearch version 2.18, AVX-512 is enabled by default.
 As of March 2025, OpenSearch has shown best performance for AVX-512 on AWS r7i instances.

 The next section describes benchmark results that were run with AVX2 and AVX-512 versions of the Faiss library shipped for x64 architecture ([Documentation](https://opensearch.org/docs/latest/search-plugins/knn/knn-index/#supported-lucene-methods:~:text=multiple%20of%208.-,x64%20architecture,libopensearchknn_faiss.so%3A%20The%20non%2Doptimized%20Faiss%20library%20without%20SIMD%20instructions.,-When%20using%20the)).
-These benchmarks were run using [OpenSearch Benchmark (OSB) vector search workload](https://github.com/opensearch-project/opensearch-benchmark-workloads/tree/main/vectorsearch) using configuration in appendix1.
+These benchmarks were run using [OpenSearch Benchmark (OSB) vector search workload](https://github.com/opensearch-project/opensearch-benchmark-workloads/tree/main/vectorsearch) using the following [Benchmark Configuration](https://github.com/opensearch-project/project-website/issues/3697#issuecomment-2771024897)

 ## **Results**